trovu/trovu/How-a-query-is-processed.md

-The purpose of a query is to match with a shortcuts.
+The purpose of a query is to match with a shortcut.
 And shortcuts are organized by [[namespaces]]: Every shortcut belongs exactly to one namespace.

 ## Namespace setting